sadiamimi/sadiaafrose.github.io/_pages/about.md

 - **May 27, 2023**: Graduated with B.Sc. degree from Bangladesh University of Engineering and Technology!

 - **May 17, 2023**: Defended my B.Sc. thesis entitled "Efficient Defense Against First Order Adversarial Attacks on Convolutional Neural Networks"!
+- **June 25, 2022**: Awarded 2nd Runner-Up in the Humanitarian Project Design Idea Contest at the International Symposium on Social Implications of Sustainable Technology 2022, organized by the IEEE Bangladesh Section as part of the Co-located Conferences 2022!